From £332,0559

 8

-The ‘jewel-like’ detail design in the headlights and tail-lights are very much in fashion, and it’s easy to get carried away with this sort of thing, but the monogrammed, brushed-metal look to the Spectre’s tail-lights is very attractive indeed
+The ‘jewel-like’ detail design in the headlights and tail-lights is very much in fashion, and it’s easy to get carried away with this sort of thing, but the monogrammed, brushed-metal look to the Spectre’s tail-lights is very attractive indeed

 Rolls-Royce makes 102kWh of that capacity usable: it’s a conservative proportion but chosen with a view to battery longevity over the extraordinarily long lifespans that Rolls-Royce cars so often have.

-The Spectre uses the same fifth-generation prismatic battery cells found more widely in BMW’s electric models, for similar reasons of established quality and longevity.
-Its electrical architecture is 400V rather than the 800V deployed by Porsche, Audi, Hyundai and Kia, and that does limit DC rapid-charging speed somewhat.
-Rolls decided the extra complexity and weight of the higher-voltage system wasn’t justified for its customers.
+The Spectre uses the same fifth-generation prismatic battery cells found more widely in BMW’s electric models (BMW is Rolls-Royce's parent company), for similar reasons of established quality and longevity.
+Its electrical architecture is 400V rather than the 800V deployed by other manufacturers, and that does limit DC rapid-charging speed somewhat.

 INTERIOR